Eric Winzenried - Vox

 Sebastian Sheehan - Drums and Percussion

 "Man I feel different now!"
-Eric Winzenried exclaims from his new album "SWELL".
+Eric Winzenried exclaims from the Hollywood Drunks albums' title track "SWELL".
 It's a feeling that we all experience at various stages in our lives.
 We wake up and suddenly everything has changed but we're not sure how or why.
 You're just not the same person.
 "SWELL" is a coming of age album for a new adulthood.
 In Winzenried's case, it's one that has been severely delayed.

-Once again combining an eclectic mix of musical styles, Eric Winzenried's second album is a free for all of pop, rock, reggae, hip hop, and alternative.
+Once again combining an eclectic mix of musical styles, The Hollywood Drunks second album is a free for all of pop, rock, reggae, hip hop, and alternative.
 And lyrically, whether he's crooning or flowing, his style is all over the map as well.
 It represents his life as an artist, always changing and evolving, never staying in the same place.
 But what remains constant is his honesty and his ability to laugh at himself and his life.